-Offering first-generation graduates from the U support, mentorship, and networking opportunities
+Offering first-generation graduates from the U support, mentorship, and networking

 with faculty, peers, alumni, and friends of the university.